ZoneMinder/zoneminder/README.txt

   into a low privilege account.
 Also you may need to remove user cookies when you change authentication methods.

-o     FEATURE  -  Users now have a `control' permission  which determines whether they are able to control PTZ style cameras.
+o     FEATURE  -  Users now have a 'control' permission  which determines whether they are able to control PTZ style cameras.
   As  with the other permissions there are three levels, None, View and Edit.
 Unlike some of the other options it may not be obvious what levels do what.
-The `None' level bars access to any control functionality, the `View' level permits users to actually  control the positioning and settings of  a  camera (rather  than  just  look at them which  is  what  might  be expected)  and the `Edit' level allows users to  modify  the various control capabilities.
+The 'None' level bars access to any control functionality, the 'View' level permits users to actually  control the positioning and settings of  a  camera (rather  than  just  look at them which  is  what  might  be expected)  and the 'Edit' level allows users to  modify  the various control capabilities.

 o     FIX  -  A  bug was fixed where the streamed images  were